-The warning lamp BC (Electronic Power Control) lights up when the ignition is switched while the system operation is verified.
+The warning lamp EPC (Electronic Power Control) lights up when the ignition is switched on to show that the lamp is working properly.
 It should go out once the engine is started.

 If there is a fault in the electronic engine management system while you are driving, this warning lamp will light up.
 Stop the vehicle and seek technical assistance.